CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 **THERE ARE NO LAWS GOVERNING CRYPTOCURRENCY**.
 If you lose your cryptocurrency, you will not be able to get it back.
 You should **always** be careful when dealing with cryptocurrency, as it is very easy to lose your money.

-> **Note**: If you are using cryptocurrency to do something illegal, you should **never** use an exchange to purchase it.
+> **Note**: If you are using cryptocurrency to do something reprehensive or illegal, you should **never** use an exchange to purchase it.
 Instead, you should use a peer-to-peer exchange.
 This is because exchanges are required by law to report suspicious activity to the government, and will do so if they suspect you of doing something illegal.

+# Good Practices

+- **Never** share PII (Personally Identifiable Information) with anybody over unencrypted channels
+- **Never** share PII with anybody you do not trust
+- Always assume everybody is a threat by default
+- Never use the same email accounts for personal and "business" use
+- **Avoid** using the same IP address for personal and "business" use
+- **Never** use your real name on the internet

+## If you are arrested

+If you are arrested, you should **never** talk to the police.
+You should **always** ask for a lawyer, and **never** answer any questions.
+You should also **never** consent to a search of your property (unless they have a warrant), as this can be used against you in court.

+Law enforcement **can and will lie to you**, offer you bogus "deals", try to trick you into talking, and more.
+You should **never** trust them, and **never** talk to them without a lawyer present.
+In some countries, such as the United States, you have the right to remain silent, and you should **always** exercise this right.

+**DO NOT** admit to anything and **do not** comply with any orders.

 # Conclusion